Bio

 Today, my work combines community engagement with the arts and wellbeing, with a passion for the art of deep listening.
 I am particularly interested in collaborative, participatory creative projects that foster connection, increase accessibility and inclusivity, empower communities, and support psychological wellbeing.

-In addition, more recently I have been working with children with disabilities, under the guidance of artist Helen Barry.
-Helen delivers inclusive arts-based projects for early years children with disabilities, through the exploration of art, music and sound.
+I also work with children with disabilities, under the guidance of artist Helen Barry.
+Helen delivers inclusive arts-based projects for early years children with disabilities, through playful exploration of art, music and sound.
 The work takes a child-led approach, informed and motivated by Article 12 of the UN Convention on the Rights of the Child.
 More information on this can be found here

 Training & Certification